What is Flamingo Fares?

 When can I use the pass on my card?

-A pass valid for a specific calendar period (i.e. one month or one year) is valid at the beginning of the month.
-You may also purchase a time-based pass (e.g., 31-day) and that is valid the first time it is used and will remain active for the duration of the pass.
+A pass valid for a specific calendar period (i.e. 10-day, one month or one year) is valid at the beginning of the month or at the first use and will remain active for the duration of the pass.
 Any funds placed on the card will be available to use immediately.

 Do I have to tap every time I board?

-Yes — tap your card or scan your mobile App QR code on the validator every time you board a bus or trolley.
+Yes — tap your card or scan your mobile app QR code at the validator every time you board a bus or trolley.
 You won’t necessarily be charged every time you tap, but it validates your fare and serves as your proof of payment.
 Unlike other transit systems, you don’t have to tap off at your destination.

-Riders with daily and monthly passes are still required to tap every time they board.
+Riders with daily and monthly passes or reached the daily/monthly capping status are still required to tap every time they board.

 If I’m with my family or a group, can I pay for more than one riders’ fare with my card?